Strangeworks Optimization

 Model

+For this example we will use dimod.
 For all available models see here.

 from dimod import BinaryQuadraticModel